The 4 C's: Colour June 07 2014

 Not all diamonds shine with cold colourless light, like sharp shards of ice.
 Diamonds come in a variety of hues, and colours play a major part in determining a diamond’s value: if you have seen Titanic, you know what we are talking about.

 Unlike what Titanic might lead us to believe, coloured diamonds are not always the most valuable.
 It all depends on which colour— and how much of it – you are dealing with.
 Some colours add value to the diamond, thus the more intense the hue, the better.
 Other colours detract from the diamond’s value; in these instances, less colour is preferable.
 As often is the case with precious stones, it all depends on rarity.

 Pink diamonds and blue diamonds, for example, are extremely rare.
 One example?
-The Hope Diamond, in the image, has been making its way thought the hands of kings, lords, celebrities, and jewellers since 1668.
-It is now exhibited at the Smithsonian museum, where its vibrant blue colour will keep on mesmerizing for a few more centuries.
+The Hope Diamond, in the image, has been making its way through the hands of kings, lords, celebrities, and jewellers since 1668.
+It is now exhibited at the Smithsonian Museum, where its vibrant blue colour will keep on mesmerizing for a few more centuries.